ibm-cloud-docs/assistant/create-convo-skill.md

 1. Click the **Skills** tab.

-    **Note**: If you created or were given developer role access to any workspaces that were built with the generally available version of the  {{site.data.keyword.conversationshort}} service (formerly Watson Conversation), you will see them listed here as conversational skills.
+    **Note**: If you created or were given developer role access to any workspaces that were built with the generally available version of the  {{site.data.keyword.conversationshort}} service (formerly Watson Conversation), you will see them listed as conversational skills.

 1. Click **Create new**.